 Finding a good divorce lawyer in California starts with the first phone call

 Why do you call a law office for a divorce or family law case?
 Do you do it to speak with a secretary?
 A paralegal or a law clerk?
-Or to talk with an experienced divorce attorney who can take the time to speak with you about your factual situation and decide if he or she can help you?
+Or to talk with an experienced divorce attorney or set an appointment to speak with one in person, who can take the time to speak with you about your factual situation and decide if he or she can help you?

 It’s the last one right?
 Of course it is.